engage-so/engage-so.github.io/_docs/integrations/paystack.md

 - If however, you are interested in other properties of the events, you can use the **Property** fields for this.
 You can enter the name and value of up to 5 properties.
 ![Add additional properties](/assets/images/docs/zapier-ppties.png)

 Important note: The events you send through Zapier will not be available in **Paystack events** when selecting condition filter category in Segments or Automations.
 They will be available under **Events**.
 Only events tracked using the **Live Webhook URL** option will be available in **Paystack events**.
+Also note that **amount** values through the Zapier integration will be in minor unit (Kobo or Cent) and not converted to the monetary unit (Naira or Dollar) like with the native Paystack integration.

 ![Zapier events will be available through "Events" and not "Paystack Events"](/assets/images/docs/zapier-condition-filters.png)